xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

    |         (*) perform action interference in mouth states where possible.
    '-- yes --(*) are there specific mouth states?
              (*) Stop.

+        Algorithm 1: Accu(i) derived in states by action accumulation and interference.

 When this algorithm comes to an end, there might be still mouth states with undetermined entries.
 This may be the case due to mutual dependence between